 A. Documentation for the SAS Migration Utility can be found in the SAS Migration Utility Reference section of the SAS 9.4 Intelligence Platform: Migration Guide.

 Q. I am planning to upgrade to SAS 9.4 and I do not have a metadata server.
-I only have SAS Foundation products.
+I have only SAS Foundation products.
 Do I need to run the SAS Migration Utility?

 A. No, the SAS Migration Utility is not required when upgrading a system with only SAS® Foundation.
-For environments that do not require migrating a metadata server, please see the Migration Planning Worksheet
+For environments that do not require migrating a metadata server, see the Migration Planning Worksheet